mohammedhassan37/HCI-4E/README.md

 Below is Group 4E's appendices.
 The full documentation of our research and analysis is provided below.
 It will include raw questions and their compiled participant responses combined.
 Into a singluar section for clarity.
 It will also include a link to our questionnaire.
 Which will allow you to browse our survery, and their corresponding responses.
 We also have provided you our thematic coding tables, and maps.
 Inside, the other files, you have the graphs from the questionnaires all compiled.

+For ease of use, we recommend you use the talbe of contents,  and on each main content heading there is a way back.

 # Questionnaire

 The link to our questionnaire is [Here( Just Click This)](https://docs.google.com/forms/d/1kFbqzkmzLz3TK2f4i5n2oO980okAMEqbIWXD_-HNmJA/edit?ts=69945940&pli=1)

 ## Table of Contents

+ <a id="top"></a>
 - [Questionnaire](#questionnaire)
 - [Interview](#interview)